-Centella asiatica is most well-known for its wound healing abilities.
-In fact, legend has it that centella asiatica got its nickname of “tiger grass” from tigers that would roll around in the plant after battle in an effort to soothe their wounds.
-While we can’t confirm the legitimacy of that tale, the NCBI does state that centella asiatica has traditionally been recommended for wounds, with increasingly supportive research for these claims.
-The NCBI also states that centella asiatica has been used to address a wide range of dry-skin related conditions thanks to its ability to improve skin hydration, and that it’s a suitable ingredient for anti-aging formulations.
+Centella asiatica is most well known for its wound-healing abilities.
+In fact, legend has it that centella asiatica got its nickname of “tiger grass” because tigers roll around in the plant in an effort to soothe their wounds.
+Additionally, centella asiatica has been used to address a wide range of dry skin-related conditions thanks to its ability to improve skin hydration.

 To learn more about centella asiatica, we reached out to Dr. Dendy Engelman, a board-certified dermatologist and Skincare.com expert, who is a big fan of the ingredient in skincare.
 “It contains saponins, which serve to be anti-inflammatory,” she says.
 Below are two of our favorite centella asiatica products.